Homeowners often wonder, “Are tile and shingle roofs cleaned the same way?”

 Slate roofing also needs a very gentle wash to prevent delamination of the tiles.
 A slate roof that is carefully cleaned can last for more than 50 years.

 If you are wondering if tile and shingle roofs are cleaned the same way, you may want to consider having a professional service clean your roof with the right tools and safety equipment.
 Pressure Washing by Mike Schwab specializes in non-pressure roof cleaning for tile and shingle roofs in Brevard County, Florida.
-A special non-toxic solution is carefully applied to restore roofs, and we have the skills and tools to handle any unexpected developments.
+We have the skills and tools to handle any unexpected developments.
 Contact us for more information on thoroughly cleaning your roof.